 |4 <-->||Black w/ Dark Green stripe||HO2S High Signal (1999 Neon)|

-<--> Connector may have more than color depending on the build year.
+<--> Connector may have more than one color depending on the build year.

 TEST 1: Checking Bank 1 Sensor 1 Power Circuit

-Important: All of the O2 sensor tests should be done with a completely cold engine to avoid the risk of getting severely burned by the O2 sensor!
-Be careful and take all necessary safety precaution!
+IMPORTANT: All of the O2 sensor tests should be done with a completely cold engine to avoid the risk of getting severely burned by the O2 sensor!
+Be careful and take all necessary safety precautions!

 OK, this is what you'll need to do:

-- This is usually a Dark Green w/ Orange stripe wire.
+This is usually a dark green with orange stripe (DK GRN/ORG) wire.

-- With the red multimeter lead, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration in the image viewer).
+With the red multimeter test lead, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration above).

 Let's take a look at your test results: